Skip to main content

 What Is the 2 out of 5-Year Rule in 1031 Exchange?

 The 2 out of 5 years rule is a clause in the 5-Year Rule that requires you to live in the converted primary residence for at least two years, counting from the date of purchase.
-Apart from the specific minimum holding period of five years, you must observe the 2-out-of-5-Year Rule to be qualified for Section 121 tax exemption.
+Apart from the specific minimum holding period of five years, you must observe the 2-out-of-5-Year Rule to qualify for Section 121 tax exemption.
 Once you are qualified, you can sell the primary home for cash without having to identify potential replacement properties or observe other IRS 1031 exchange rules.

 This rule exists because some investors may simply convert the investment property into a primary residence without necessarily treating it as one.
 Again, this is another smart move by the IRS to block obvious tax provisions investors use to defer capital gains taxes from their 1031 relinquished property sale and get outright exemption within a short while.